ANGORA RABBITS

 has remained and I am still an English Angora

 breeder.
-I raise colored Angoras as I enjoy the potpourri of wool hues.
-I have
+I raise colored and white English Angoras as I enjoy the potpourri of

-assess things by texture; which means I know how I like my rabbits’ coats to
+automatically assess things by texture; which means I know how I like my

-helped me to know quality body type, & almost all of my rabbits are sweet
+showing rabbits has helped me to know quality body type, & almost all of my

-tempered.
-I have found that sweet tempered parents make for sweet tempered
+rabbits are sweet tempered.
+I have found that sweet tempered parents make for

 Home: angorahouse.com